vberlier/goomy/README.md

 #### `engine.loop()`

 This function is usually called in your program's `main()`.
-It runs the main execution loop and will block until the engine gets shutdown.
+It runs the main execution loop and will block until the engine gets shut down.

 ```cpp
 engine.loop();